Travel guide

 Taiwan is outside the European tariff zone, so your Spanish carrier applies travel surcharges.
 In practice, browsing can cost several euros per megabyte, or you are limited to an expensive daily pass.
 A local eSIM eliminates that bill surprise.

-The problem is not just the price: many Spanish carriers charge international roaming fees in Asia that can skyrocket to three-digit figures if you get lost looking at maps or uploading photos.
-Before traveling, carriers recommend deactivating data roaming, but then you are left without internet just when you need it most: to order a taxi, translate a menu in traditional Chinese, or find your hotel in Ximending.
-With a local plan, you get data at a fixed price and forget about the carrier's meter.
-You have a fixed allowance, you know exactly how much you're paying, and if you run out, you recharge from the app.
+The problem is not just the price: many Spanish operators charge international roaming fees in Asia that can skyrocket to triple-digit figures if you get distracted by looking at maps or uploading photos.
+Before traveling, operators recommend deactivating data roaming, but then you are left without internet just when you need it most: to order a taxi, translate a menu in traditional Chinese, or find your hotel in Ximending.
+If you want to understand why this happens, we explain it in detail in our guide on what data roaming is and why it skyrockets outside the European Union.
+With a local plan, you contract data at a fixed price and forget about your operator's meter.
+You have a fixed allowance, you know exactly how much you pay, and if you run out, you recharge it from the app.
 For a one or two-week trip, the difference compared to traditional roaming is usually tens of euros in your favor, and you gain peace of mind from minute one.

 Coverage: Chunghwa, Taiwan Mobile, and FarEasTone